Last Updated on by

 Buying travel insurance is like buying a used car.

-If you dive right in and naively buy the first “deal” you find, you’re likely to pay way more than you should for a lemon you can’t make lemonade with.
+Don’t dive right in and naively buy the first “deal” you find.
+If you do, you’re likely to pay way more than you should for a lemon you can’t make lemonade with.

 Step 1: Check that you’re not an exception

-If you’re not already covered by provincial health care, this should likely be your first priority.
+Getting covered by provincial health care should be your first priority.

-Being covered by provincial health care does make your travel insurance substantially cheaper, though.
+The good news is it makes your travel insurance substantially cheaper.
 This is because your travel insurer can, when appropriate, save on foreign medical costs by bringing you home to get treated.

 Step 2: Determine if there’s anything wrong with you